Eczema

 eczema treatment singapore - eczema flare-ups on hands

-A physical inspection of the affected skin, assessment of symptoms and a medical history review are often enough for a dermatologist to diagnose eczema or other atopic illnesses.
+A physical inspection of the affected skin, an assessment of symptoms and a medical history review are often enough for a dermatologist to diagnose eczema or other atopic illnesses.

-• Antihistamines – These oral medications help manage itch.
+• Antihistamines help manage itch.

 The following tips can help reduce symptoms of eczema and prevent flare-ups: